viridia/klendathu-v1/DesignNotes.md

 New React Router?
 Check out Strider?
 (Means we'd have to write some tests)
 * A way to delete a bug
-* A way to edit a bug
 * UpdateQueries
   * Issue list
   * Label list
   * User list
+  * Filtering and sorting?
 * I think we're going to need tests for the graphql stuff, and the tests will probably need a real db.
 * Flesh out issue details
-* Delete issues
 * Delete labels
 * Figure out how to do refetch on project creation / deletion
 * Edit existing issue (with permissions for various fields).